 Audrey Schulman, HEET Co-Founder and Co-Executive Director

-Schulman co-founded HEET and has led it since its start in 2008, creating its innovative science-based orientation in the fields of energy efficiency, solar and gas leaks.
-A lover of maps, she used utility-reported data to create HEET’s public zoomable natural gas leak maps (the first in the country).
+Schulman co-founded HEET in 2008.
+A lover of maps, she created the first-in-the-nation statewide zoomable public map of utility-reported gas leaks.
 Through her co-leadership of the FixOurPipes.org study, she helped municipalities coordinate with utilities to find solutions to fix gas leaks faster and at less expense.
-She started the Large Volume Leak Study in an effort to help gas utilities identify super-emitting gas leaks and repair them.
-Together with Zeyneb, she has developed HEET’s innovative GeoGrid solution to decarbonize gas heating and is guiding its adoption in Massachusetts and other states.
+She started the Large Volume Leak Study, which discovered a way for gas utilities to identify super-emitting gas leaks and repair them.
+Together with Zeyneb Magavi, she has developed HEET’s innovative solution to transition gas utilities from gas to GeoMicroDistricts, or systems of networked ground source heat pumps.
+There are several gas utilities now installing thermal networks in Massachusetts and New York.
 Schulman is also the author of six novels, which have been translated into 12 languages and reviewed by The New Yorker, The Economist and CNN.

 Zeyneb Magavi, Co-Executive Director